slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The surest sign that a man is in love is when he divorces his wife."*
 > *"If you love a flower don't pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."  -- Osho*
 > *"When I think I'm unfairly hated, I try to remember that I'm unfairly loved."  -- R.C.
 Sproul*
+> *"The desire to be loved is the last illusion.
+Give it up and you'll be so free."  -- Margaret Atwood*
+> *"Nothing is so necessary for a young man as the company of intelligent woman."  -- Leo Tolstoy*
+> *"Tell me what a man finds sexually attractive and I will tell you his entire philosophy of life."  -- Ayn Rand*
 - Thank you for not loving me.
 It forced me to love myself.
 - she was poetry but he couldn't read.
 - Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.